dowlaf/dowlaf.github.io/_pages/about.md

 - *Ergodic Theory and Topological Dynamics of Group Actions on Homogeneous Spaces* by M. Bachir Bekka and Matthias Mayer
 - *A Course in Arithmetic* by J.P.
 Serre
-- *A Place in The Country" by W.G.
+- *A Place in The Country* by W.G.
 Sebald
 - *Leaves of Grass* by Walt Whitman

 (Last updated October 27, 2025)